Matariki

 This video and its accompanying info sheet is brought to you by the Wilberforce Foundation, featuring Lorinda Pereira.
 Lorinda shares her Hokianga/Ngā Puhi perspective on Te Rongopai and Matariki (Puanga).
 The video covers the following:

 “I’d encourage people to encounter the supernatural essence of Christ.
-The supernatural imprint of Te Kaihanga i runga i te whenua, ki te rangi (The Creator of the earth and the heavens).
-Matariki literally means ‘Te Mata-Ariki’ – to come face to face with the Lord, a time of deep encounters with the Lord, and say where am I at lord?, and to ask the lord, where are we heading?”
+The supernatural imprint of Te Kaihanga ki runga i te whenua, ki te rangi (The Creator of the earth and the heavens).
+Matariki literally means ‘Te Mata-Ariki’ – to come face to face with the Lord.
+It is a time of deep encounters with the Lord.
+We get to actually reflect and and say: Where am I at, Lord?
+To get real and say: Where are we heading together?”

 – Lorinda Pereira.